So, the RCD-1520 is a great opportunity for Rotel to up the ante.

 The display is a good size but can get congested with info, while the player could be quicker to respond to the remote's commands.

-Presentation lacks confidence Spinning 160 BPM from the Angels & Demons OST, the Rotel picks out much detail from the bells, drums and choir chants.
+Spinning 160 BPM from the Angels & Demons OST, the Rotel picks out much detail from the bells, drums and choir chants.
 But they aren't delivered with great conviction.
 Class leaders around this price point can convey the drama of this track with much greater authority.

 It's a similar story when you switch to Led Zeppelin's Babe I'm Gonna Leave You.
 The acoustic guitar that opens the track doesn't sound solid or expressive.
 Notes lack precision and are dynamically restrained – it sounds like the guitarist is half asleep.